-In my experience, matters where I would argue that the “business judgment rule” come up in the context of small businesses where there is a dispute between stakeholders and in homeowner’s associations and condominium or co-op boards where members dispute a decision.
+In my experience, matters where I would argue that the “business judgment rule” come up in the context of small businesses where there is a dispute between stakeholders and in homeowner’s associations and condominium/co-op boards where members dispute a decision.
 These kinds of cases turn on the facts of a case.
-So it is important that you are clear and upfront about your situation with your attorney.
+So it is important that you are clear and upfront about your situation with your NY attorney.

 Because of the significance of this responsibility, courts in New York give a lot of deference to the decisions the directors and officers must make to operate a business.
 In many cases, the decision-maker will be shielded from personal liability for a business decision reasonably made in good faith because the court does not want to frustrate the entrepreneurial spirit or to discourage people from taking management roles in growing businesses and professional endeavors.

-In the end, the law demands officers and directors of businesses act responsibly and prudently – not perfectly.
+In the end, the law demands officers and directors of NY businesses to act responsibly and prudently – not perfectly.

 - Beating Summary Judgment in a New York Court: NY Litigation Basics